edawson/bam-matcher/README.md

 At the very minimum, you will need to specify in the configuration file:

-- ```caller:``` this is the default variant/genotype caller to use (gatk, varscan, or freebayes)
+- ```caller:``` this is the default variant/genotype caller to use (gatk3, gatk4, varscan, or freebayes)
 - settings for whichever caller you have chosen.
-For GATK, you will need to provide the path to the GATK jar file (```GATK:```); for VarScan, you will need to provide both the path to the VarScan jar file and the command to call SAMtools; for Freebayes, you will need to provide the command/path to call freebayes.
+For GATK3 and GATK4, you will need to provide the path to the GATK jar file (```gatk4:```); for VarScan, you will need to provide both the path to the VarScan jar file and the command to call SAMtools; for Freebayes, you will need to provide the command/path to call freebayes.
 GATK and VarScan will also require Java.

 - ```VCF_file:``` Specify the **FULL PATH** to the VCF file containing the variant loci to compare.
 Three VCF files are provided with BAM-matcher for human hg19 data.
 - ```REFERENCE:``` The reference file used for mapping the reads in the input BAM files.
 This should also be the same version of genome reference for the VCF file.